 In line with the other Colleges in the movement, our selection is supported by over 150 UWC National Committees who select the representatives from their country.
 Selection and admission are based on demonstrated potential, regardless of family income.
-In addition to National Committees, partner or-ganizations - such as SOS Children's Villages - support the selection for special scholarship places that are aimed at having orphans, street children and other groups represented in the RCN student body.
+There is also a 'Global Selection Programme' in place for applicants who demonstrate potential and who need to apply for admission to the IB Diploma Programme ca 12 months before the start of term.
+In addition to National Committees and the Global Selection Programme, partner organizations - such as SOS Children's Villages - support the selection for special scholarship places that are aimed at having orphans, street children and other groups represented in the RCN student body.